ngthquynhanh/data-projects/README.md

   - Results from the local and global profile are good.
  - Twitter Sentiment Analysis to predict Bitcoin price <br>
     - Crawled data from Twitter using Tweepy library
-    - Using TextBlob for sentimental analysis
-    - Applied LSTM and MLR (Multiple Linear Regression) to predict the price.
-    - Results are not good